aenslei/SENTRI/readme.md

-# winspect: A Windows Security Posture Inspector Tool
+# SENTRI: Securing Entry to Network Through Regulation and Inspection
-Developing a simple tool to check a workplace device's security posture according to a set of security rules to determine whether it should be allowed to enter a company's intranet.
+Developing a tool to check a workplace device's security posture according to a set of security rules to determine whether it should be allowed to enter a company's intranet.
 Will be made using Powershell and references Windows Registry keys and information from publicly available APIs.

 Tool will go through 3 different types of checks to determine whether it is secure enough to enter an intranet: